 We have partnered with farms in Colorado, Oregon, Washington and Kentucky who are fully licensed under their respective State Departments of Agriculture.
 Our hemp is organically farmed, free of GMO’s, pesticides and herbicides and fully compliant with state pilot hemp program legalities.

 Our raw material extracts that go into our products are extremely potent because of the outstanding generational strain growers that we work with.

-The formulations on all of our products are done by a pharmaceutical engineer scientist with a PhD in formulation and Dr. Robert Silver, DVM, the leading authority on the endocannabinoid system in dogs and cats.
+The formulations on all of our products are done by a pharmaceutical engineer scientist with a PhD in the formulation and Dr. Robert Silver, DVM, the leading authority on the endocannabinoid system in dogs and cats.

-All of our CBD ingestible products are made with micro-emulsion technology, meaning that they are water soluble and are 8X more bioavailable on average in the gut and liver than CBD edibles infused with oil, ensuring that your customers are getting what they are paying for… a delivery platform that works.
+All of our CBD ingestible products are made with micro-emulsion technology, meaning that they are water-soluble and are 8X more bioavailable on average in the gut and liver than CBD edibles infused with oil, ensuring that your customers are getting what they are paying for… a delivery platform that works.

 We pride ourselves on radical transparency.
 Each product has a QR code attached to it that instantly takes the customer to our test results page where they can find batch specific test results (both raw material and finished product 3rd party verifications) on every product we put into the market.